clarencesarmiento/CS50P-Final-Project/README.md

 The Program utilizes the python built-in library `Datetime`[^1] and import `date` object.
 To acquire the current local date, `.today()` class method from `date` was used which has `.day`, `.month`, and `.year` instance attributes.

-The Program also utilizes the python built-in library `re` or `regular expression`.
+The Program also utilizes the python built-in library `re`[^2] or `regular expression`.
 This library was used to check the format of the inputted birthdate and extracts the neccesarry data.

 To calculate the age, subtract the birthyear from the current year.